16 Healthy Drinks for Pregnant Women

 10. Water

 Last but not least is water.
+This is an underrated and one of the best drinks in pregnancy.
 Consumption of a lot of water throughout the day has innumerable benefits for a pregnant woman (5).
 It not only prevents dehydration but also maintains hormonal balance, evens out mood swings and flushes out toxins regularly from the body.
 To make the consumption of water interesting, you can spice it with some lemon or fresh mint leaves or slices of cucumber.

 11. Infused Alkaline Water

 With pregnant women often complaining of heartburn and indigestion, infused alkaline water with herbs and fruits is a great remedy (6).
 Plus, it is healthy.
-You can put slices of lemon, cucumber, beetroot, carrot, mint, or berries for a 3-4 hours or overnight and drink it later.
-This water infused with healthy veggies and fruits is very healthy for pregnant women and helps with indigestion and heartburn.
+You can put slices of lemon, cucumber, beetroot, carrot, mint, or berries for 3-4 hours or overnight and drink it later.
+This water, infused with healthy veggies and fruits, is very healthy for pregnant women and helps with indigestion and heartburn.

 Drinks to Avoid While Pregnant